aspannaus/Materials-Fingerprinting/README.md

 # Materials-Fingerprinting
- Data files to reproduce feature matrix in Materials Fingerprinting manuscript
+ Data and python files to reproduce classification algorithm in Materials Fingerprinting manuscript.

+ To make the c-version of the dpc distance, a makefile is provided, simply type
+    make libdpc